 Computer Configuration > Administrative Templates > Windows Components > OneDrive > Prevent the usage of OneDrive for file storage

-This will remove the ability to access OneDrive from anywhere on the system, and it will remove the OneDrive shortcut in the sidebar of File Explorer.
-If it doesn’t work, try the alternative method for disabling OneDrive.
+This will remove the ability to access OneDrive from anywhere on the system.
+It also erases the OneDrive shortcut in the sidebar of File Explorer.

 Computer Configuration > Administrative Templates > Windows Components > Windows Defender > Turn off Windows Defender

-This last tip is a bit more advanced and probably won’t be useful unless you’re comfortable with batch files and/or writing PowerShell scripts.
-But if you are, then you can actually run said scripts automatically.
+Our last tip is a bit more advanced, so it probably won’t be useful to you unless you’re comfortable with batch files and/or writing PowerShell scripts.
+But if you are, then you can actually run said scripts automatically with Group Policy.

 Computer Configuration > Windows Settings > Scripts (Startup/Shutdown)

 To set up a logon or logoff script, head here:

 User Configuration > Windows Settings > Scripts (Logon/Logoff)

 Doing this lets you select the actual script files and provide parameters for those scripts, so it’s pretty flexible.
 You can also assign multiple scripts to each trigger event.

 Note that this isn’t the same as launching a specific program on startup.
 To do that, see how to use the Windows startup folder .